 - come to school prepared, on time and ready to learn;

-- comply with the school’s dress code as established by individual School Councils.
+- comply with the school’s dress code and Code of Conduct.

 Teachers and school staff, under the leadership of school administration, are expected to adhere to the highest standard of respectful and responsible behaviour.

-As role models, staffs uphold these high standards when they:
+As role models, staff uphold these high standards when they:

 - communicate regularly and meaningfully with parents;

-- maintain consistent standards of behaviour for all students;
+- maintain high expectations and consistent standards of behaviour for all students; and,

-- prepare students for the full responsibilities of citizenship.
+- prepare students for the full responsibilities of citizenship, both locally and globally.

 - demonstrating care and commitment to student success and a safe teaching, learning and working environment;

 - modeling an inclusive school and online environment;